Eight awesome winter walks!

 IN PARTNERSHIP WITH

-Feel like stretching your legs over the next two weeks?
+Feel like stretching your legs over the Christmas period?
 Us too!
-Making the most of your precious free time and getting out and about with family and besties is what we love to do on Muddy, so we’ve come up with eight brilliant Autumn walks (with pubs en route or nearby obvs) so you can really enjoy your down-time.
+Making the most of your precious free time and getting out and about with family and besties is what we love to do on Muddy, so we’ve come up with eight brilliant winter walks (with pubs en route or nearby obvs) so you can really enjoy your down-time.

 Details of our favourite walks across all 22 Muddy counties are here so even if you’re going away you can stride out.
 Plus you can enter our Reader Treat and three lucky subscribers and their families can step out in £500 of Joules coats and wellies.

 What else do you want, crisp dry days and blue skies?
 Don’t worry, I’m working on it.

 WALK 1 / STOURBRIDGE COMMON CIRCULAR WALK, EAST CAMBRIDGE